system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 4. Remove the existing M.2 drive by pulling it out of the slot.
 5. Insert the new M.2 drive into the slot and hold it in place.
-6. Flip the retaining clip back into place and push the curcular side until it snaps closed.
+6. Flip the retaining clip back into place and push the circular side until it snaps closed.
 7. Replace the M.2 heatsink, CPU shroud, GPU, GPU brace, and top case.
     - If you are populating an SSD slot for the first time, remove any protective plastic that may be covering the thermal tape.
     - When installing the Slot 1 heatsink, fit the tab on the opposite end from the screw into the motherboard standoff before lining up the screw.